subquery/documentation/docs/subquery_network/node_operators/maximise-apy.md

 - They prioritise projects with high query rewards so are less dependent on the size of their stake.

 High node operator APY does not necessarily mean that they make more overall rewards or profit.

-### When should I mark my new project as Online

-When they are fully synced

-### How do I know how long/difficult an index project will be to sync?

-The project’s satabase size is the best indicator of how large the index project will be.